 Members of the U.S. military (active duty military, active reservists, National Guard, Coast Guard) and as many as three direct dependents may enter SeaWorld, Busch Gardens or Sesame Place parks with complimentary admission.
 You must register in advance at www.wavesofhonor.com and complete a form, which you take with you to the theme park along with valid ID.

 Florida residents sometimes enjoy special discounts, which can be purchased on the SeaWorld Orlando website.
-When there are resident offers a filter for Resident Offers will show on the “Browse All Tickets” page.
+When there are resident offers, a filter for Resident Offers will show on the “Tickets and Passes” page.
 Resident ID is required at point of park entry.